Marvin Zeegelaar

-Marvin Romeo Kwasie Zeegelaar (born 12 August 1990) is a Dutch professional footballer who plays as a left-back or a left midfielder.
+Marvin Romeo Kwasie Zeegelaar (born 12 August 1990) is a Dutch former professional footballer who played as a left-back or a left midfielder.

 Club career

 Early years

-Born in Amsterdam of Surinamese descent, Zeegelaar finished his formation with local AFC Ajax.
+Born in Amsterdam of Surinamese descent, Zeegelaar finished his youth career with local AFC Ajax.
 He made his competitive debut on 12 November 2008, coming on as a substitute for Siem de Jong in a 1–0 away loss against FC Volendam in the third round of the KNVB Cup.

 In the 2011 January transfer window, Zeegelaar was loaned to fellow Eredivisie club Excelsior Rotterdam, appearing regularly and helping his team avoid relegation in the playoffs.
 In the summer, he signed a four-year contract with RCD Espanyol in Spain, being assigned to the B reserves.

 Zeegelaar joined Süper Lig side Elazığspor in 2012.
 In September of the following year, he moved to Blackpool of the English Championship on loan.

 Portugal

 In the summer of 2014, Zeegelaar signed a two-year contract with Rio Ave F.C. from the Portuguese Primeira Liga.
 He made his debut in the competition on 21 September, playing the second half of the 1–2 home defeat to F.C.
 Arouca.
 He finished his first season with 25 matches and one goal, helping to a final tenth position.

 With only six months to go before he became a free agent, Rio Ave accepted Sporting CP's bid of €400.000 in November 2015, and Zeegelaar penned a three-and-a-half-year deal which became effective in the following transfer window.
 In his only full season, he made 26 appearances in all competitions to help to a final third position, battling for position with Brazilian Jefferson.